Boulengerula taitana: Habitat

-Geographic Distribution
+Geographic distribution

 Endemic to the Taita Hills of Kenya, B. taitana is currently the only caecilian amphibian that inhabits this area.
-In the Taita Hills, the B. taitana are called “ming’ ori,” which is a term commonly used for earthworms.
+In the Taita Hills, the B. taitana are called "ming' ori", a term commonly used for earthworms.
 This misnomer heavily affects the false understanding of caecilians as earthworms.
 B. taitana is commonly found in agricultural social ecosystems or forests.

 Initially, the Taita Hills were mainly forest grounds, but now the area is primarily low-intensity, small-scale agricultural units, with the majority of the area uncultivated.
 The climate of the area is described as having varying seasonal precipitation.
 Throughout the year, the rainfall is characterized as monsoonal, with April to October having wetter south-easterly monsoons and November to March having north-easterly monsoons that are drier.
 Furthermore, there are two distinct rainy seasons: 'masika' season from March to May with long rains and 'vuli' season from October to December with short rains.